-Something pretty unique Western Union have done is highlight the use of the app across various devices.
+In Western Union's explainer video production, they have done something pretty unique.
+They have highlighted the use of the app across various devices.
 Whilst apps are inherently associated with smartphones Western Union do not restrict users to this, encouraging them to download it on their tablets and laptops as well

 Now Health International are a global private medical and insurance provider, and their explainer video outlines the benefits of their app.
 They have a medical provider search, booking capabilities and an option to send expenses to an employer.

-They outline how to use the app step-by-step, and whilst there are no characters featured within the animation there is a hand holding a smartphone, which still gives it a personal feel.
+They outline how to use the app step-by-step, and whilst there are no characters featured within the video there is a hand holding a smartphone, which still gives it a personal feel.